9 Dangerous Habits That Are Making Us Miss Out on a Whole Bunch of Money

 It’s already paid its users more than $56 million.

 It takes about one minute to sign up, and you’ll immediately get a $5 bonus to get you started.

 9. You Pay More Than $5/Month for Cell Service

 Many of us assume we’re just stuck paying $100-plus for cell phone service each month, but there are actually plenty of discount options out there — that really do work.

-A discount wireless company called Tello offers plans starting at just $5 a month.
+But we found a discount wireless company called Tello Mobile that offers plans starting at just $5 a month.
 How much are you paying now?
 Exactly.
 Imagine cutting that to just $5.